jdb/jdb.github.com/concurrent/smartpython.rst

 10

-Now that the *yield* keyword and the decorator syntax are clearer, understanding the integration of yield with the Twisted reactor should be easier to apprehend.
+Now that the *yield* keyword and the decorator syntax are clearer, understanding the integration of yield with the Twisted reactor, presented in the beginning of the article, should be easier to apprehend.